status-im/help.status.im/docs/en/status-communities/token-based-access-to-communities-and-channels.md

 ### Community access and administration

-Token-based permissions in Status Communities allow community owners to restrict access and delegate administrative functions to specific token holders.
+As a community owner, you can use token-based permissions to restric access and delegate administrative functions to specific token holders.
 For more information, check out [Delegate admin functions to community members][delegate-admin-functions-to-community-members].

 !!! note
-    You're always in control of your community.
+    You're always in control of your community permissions.
 You can [remove permissions][delete-community-permissions] or [destroy admin tokens][remotely-self-destruct-a-token] if necessary.

 ### Run an event or conference